 The initial flagship project of the Design Studio for Community Solutions is The Maryvale One Square Mile Initiative.
 This project asks, and will answer, "what if social services, community development and leadership strategies were working off the same game plan?
 What might a Comprehensive Community Change Initiative in Maryvale look like?"

-The Design Studio for Community Solutions (DSCS) is a new initiative of Arizona State University’s Watts College of Public Service and Community Solutions that partners with local stakeholders to devise practical solutions to complex issues.
+The Design Studio for Community Solutions (DSCS) is an initiative of Arizona State University’s Watts College of Public Service and Community Solutions that partners with local stakeholders to devise practical solutions to complex issues.
 DSCS serves as a vehicle to stimulate and activate co-generated solutions in our communities.